You've been researching your options for straightening your teeth and you want to know which is better: Candid or

 If you're still not sure which is best for you, have a look at the following table which sums up the comparison between Candid and Invisalign.
 You may also want to check out our guide to the best invisible aligners, which covers some other brands that we recommend.

 It can be difficult to choose which path to choose when it comes to straightening your teeth, but that's only because in this modern age, we are fortunate enough to have such an embarrassment of options.
 Both Invisalign and Candid have been shown to be effective, and a search online will yield positive and negative reviews.

 As we mentioned at the beginning of the article, we slightly prefer Candid over Invisalign and other options, due to the fact that they work exclusively with orthodontists, they have great customer service and they are affordable and convenient.
-So if you would like to find out if Candid is right for you, get started now and take their Smile Assessment, and order your impression kit online if it turns out that you are eligible.
-Alternatively, you can book a free appointment at a Candid Studio.
-Just click the button below to get started!
+If you want to get started with Candid, you can order your impression kit online now and use code DENTALY50 to get 50% off.
+Or, you can find your nearest Candid Studio location and book an appointment for your free 3D scans.

 Is Invisalign better than Candid?